-Another ease of entry when using third party payment processors are the general lack of transaction requirements.
-With some MSPs you have to be accepting a minimum amount of transactions per month (e.g. $5k per month), although transaction limits and floors are becoming antiquated and may be a sign of an MSP trying to take advantage of you.
+Another ease of entry when using third-party payment processors is the general lack of transaction requirements.
+With some MSPs, you have to be accepting a minimum amount of transactions per month (e.g. $5k per month), although transaction limits and floors are becoming antiquated and may be a sign of an MSP trying to take advantage of you.

 PCI Compliance and network security are more important than ever, and the bigger your business is the more important that is — especially in industries like healthcare.
 Payment processors don’t let you peek under the hood.
 That part of your system isn’t yours to own and that restricts your ability to build in and control your payment and cybersecurity features.
 On a similar note, your compliance is partially dictated by your processor.

 You’ll pay more in fees on average